Electric Duct Heater

 High Temperature

-This is manually reset when the fault has been rectified.
+This is manually reset once the fault has been corrected.

 Auto Reset